SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Cassandra-compatible database service/Deploying_Cassandra/Installing_Cassandra.md

 1. Download a supported Cassandra version and install it on a Linux machine.

-   > [!TIP]
-   > For information on which Cassandra versions are supported, see [Cassandra requirements](xref:DataMiner_Compute_Requirements#cassandra-requirements).
+   - For information on which Cassandra versions are supported, see [Cassandra requirements](xref:DataMiner_Compute_Requirements#cassandra-requirements).

-   > [!NOTE]
-   > For more information on how to install the software, scroll down on the [Download Now](https://cassandra.apache.org/_/download.html) page of the Apache Cassandra website, and follow the steps of the installation process detailed under *Installation from Debian packages*.
+   - For more information on how to install the software, scroll down on the [Download Now](https://cassandra.apache.org/_/download.html) page of the Apache Cassandra website, and follow the steps of the installation process detailed under *Installation from Debian packages*.

    > [!IMPORTANT]
    > Make sure that the time of all servers in the cluster is in sync.
 We recommend that you configure an NTP server.